How to Choose a Roofing Contractor: 10 Questions to Ask Before You Hire

 The Bottom Line

 Your roof is one of the biggest investments in your home.
-Spending an extra hour vetting contractors can save you thousands and years of headaches.
+Spending an extra four vetting contractors can save you thousands and years of headaches.
 Ask the hard questions.
 Demand written answers.
 And if a deal seems too good to be true, it always is.

 I've been on countless roofs and seen the aftermath of both excellent work and catastrophic failures.
 The difference almost always comes down to who you hire.
 Choose wisely.